Skip to content

 superplane whoami

-You can connect to multiple SuperPlane organizations at the same.
+You can connect to multiple SuperPlane organizations at the same time.
 Each connection will become a CLI context.
 You can list contexts and switch interactively:

 Terminal window